tmplab/LJay/README.md

 # Resolume Arena commands
 #

-A named OSC client is built in.
+A dedicated OSC client is built in.
 To send OSC commands to resolume use something like

 bhorosc.sendresol("/layer1/clip1/connect",1)